Parsherm/PassStore-by-Parker-Sherman/README.md

 # PassStore
 PassStore is a project that is created by Parker Sherman to simply, effectively, and convienently store passwords on-device.
 There can be as many users on one device as each user gets a unique encrypted key!
 Passwords are also encrypted at the end of every session so there is no need to worry about basic security!
-There is also a function that allows you to generate a secure password using the secrets python Library.
+There is also a function that allows you to generate a secure password using the secrets python Library.'

+# How to Install
+Download "PassStore.exe" from this Github repository.
+This file is an install wizard that will allow you to use the program without downloading the dependicies that are used in this project.
+After install, go into the folder and run "PassStore.exe" to start the program.

 # How to use
 **Add Password:** Adding a password is simple!
 Press the Add Password button in the Manage tab and enter a Website and the corresponding password.
 A password cannot be saved if there is not valid information (Website AND Password)